LoSk-p/robonomics-wiki/docs/en/spot-lesson0.md

 Install Yggdrasil to your computer

-* For Linux installation instructions [here](https://yggdrasil-network.github.io/installation.html)
+* For Linux installation instructions [here](https://yggdrasil-network.github.io/installation-linux-deb.html)

-* For MacOS install .pkg file from this [release 0.3.16](https://github.com/yggdrasil-network/yggdrasil-go/releases/tag/v0.3.16)
+* For MacOS install .pkg file from the latest [release](https://github.com/yggdrasil-network/yggdrasil-go/releases)

-* For Windows download .msi file for your architecture from [0.3.16 release](https://github.com/yggdrasil-network/yggdrasil-go/releases/tag/v0.3.16) and run it.
+* For Windows download .msi file for your architecture from the latest [release](https://github.com/yggdrasil-network/yggdrasil-go/releases) and run it.

 ## Updating the peers

 You need to add a list of peers so that you will be able to connect to Spot.
-For that, edit the Yggdrasil configuration file with this command:
+For that, edit the Yggdrasil configuration file with this command in a terminal:

 ### For MacOS and Linux: